Elaine Carbines: Post politics

+In the 2020 Australia Day Honours Carbines was appointed a Member of the Order of Australia, recognising her service to conservation and the environment.

-Personal Life
+Personal life

 She is married to Shane Carbines, a former umpire and senior official with the Geelong Football Umpires League.
 She is the stepmother of Anthony Carbines, a current sitting member of the Victorian Legislative Assembly.